spacelab-ufsc/ttc2/firmware/README.md

 ## License

-This repository containing firmware files is licensed under GPLv3 license.
+The firmware of this project is licensed under GPLv3 license.